Timothy C. Hain, MD • Page last modified: March 8, 2021

 A fourth variant distinct from EA1 and EA2 has been proposed to be EA4.
 This disorder includes episodic vestibular ataxia, vertigo, tinnitus, and interictal myokymia.
 Thus this disorder has symptoms closely resembling Meniere's disease.
 It is also acetazolamide responsive (Steckley et al, 2001).
 It was described in a large Canadian kindred of Mennonite heritage.
 Twelve of 26 individuals had myokymia.

 The episodic ataxia's are sometimes called "French Canadian Episodic Ataxia".
 This is not the best name - as it is not found in French Canadians solely -but it is useful to clinicians in North America as it reminds one of the large kindreds that have been studied in Quebec with this condition.
-Because French Canadians are a small group that intermarry, they have a higher prevalence of certain genetic conditions.
+Because French Canadians are a small group that intermarry, they have a much higher prevalence of certain genetic conditions (Musselman et al, 2014).
 A Canadian physician, Dr. Adrian Barbeau, lead an immense effort concerning another autosomal ataxia -- Friedreichs ataxia, and also had some comments to make about the episodic ataxias. (e.g. Barbeau and Roy, 1984).
 The French Canadian ataxias are largely autosomal recessive, unlike the situation with EA2 (dominant).
 This means that neither parent may be a carrier.

 Six other kindreds, representing three distinct syndromes, were described by Gancher and Nutt (1986).
 One kindred included paroxysmal choreoathetosis.